celery/celery/docs/configuration.rst

     For the moment this only works with the amqp, database, cache, redis and MongoDB backends.

-    When using the database or MongoDB backends, `celerybeat` must be running for the results to be expired.
+    When using the database or MongoDB backends, `celery beat` must be running for the results to be expired.

 .. setting:: CELERY_MAX_CACHED_RESULTS